code-iai/iai_kinect2/README.md

 - `./Protonect cl` to test OpenCL support.
 - `./Protonect cpu` to test CPU support.

-If none of them work you should look at the issues from the libfreenect2 GitHub page for help.
+Before running `kinect2_bridge` please make sure `Protonect` is working and showing color, depth and ir images.
+If some of them are black, than there is a problem not related to `kinect2_bridge` and you should look at the issues from the libfreenect2 GitHub page for help.

 If one of them works, try out the one that worked with `kinect2_bridge`: `rosrun kinect2_bridge kinect2_bridge depth_method:=<opengl|opencl|cpu>`.
 You can also change the registration method with `reg_method:=<cpu|opencl>`.